 You may end up having to compromise on what you use and when, but for us, it was well worth it.

 While we were in our RV during the winter we didn’t take any extra precautions with our windows, although we changed out the lighter curtains upfront with heavier ones.
-We also noticed a drastic difference to the inside temperature of our RV when we had all of our shades closed.
+We also noticed a drastic difference in the inside temperature of our RV when we had all of our shades closed.
 The shades acted as an added barrier for the cold to fight through.

 If you are looking to add even more they have plastic wraps you can put on your windows to help give that extra bit of insulation.
 We didn’t try this knowing we were going to be heading out of the cold pretty quick, but I know a lot of people in Wisconsin that take this step with their sticks and bricks home.